andrew/ultimate-awesome/README.md

 - [awesome-cv](https://github.com/mucozcan/awesome-cv) - Collection of useful sources that related to computer vision mostly.
 - [awesome-3D-drawing](https://github.com/n1ckfg/awesome-3D-drawing) - Using motion-tracked controllers in XR to create art and animation, combined with ML processing and rendering.
 - [awesome-ai-coding-agent-tools](https://github.com/namphuongtran/awesome-ai-coding-agent-tools) - A curated list of tools, libraries, MCP servers, and frameworks that power AI coding agents.
+- [Awesome-Agentic-AI-Security](https://github.com/natnew/Awesome-Agentic-AI-Security) - A curated, structured, and continuously updated map of security risks, controls, benchmarks, architectures, and research for agentic, multi-agent, tool-using, self-improving AI systems. 🌟 Star if you like it!.
+- [awesome-near](https://github.com/near-x/awesome-near) - A curated list of awesome NEAR frameworks, libraries, software and resources.
 - [awesome-collections](https://github.com/nekolr/awesome-collections) - ❤️ Collections.
 - [awesome-openshock](https://github.com/openshock/awesome-openshock) - A list of projects that use OpenShock.
 - [awesome-digital-public-infrastructure](https://github.com/paulo-amaral/awesome-digital-public-infrastructure) - A curated list of Digital Public Infrastructure (DPI) and Digital Public Goods (DPG) - open-source solutions, frameworks, country stacks, and resources for governments,  UN agencies, NGOs, and developers building the next generation of inclusive digital societies.